Austin Riley Player Props: Braves vs. Marlins

 Austin Riley At The Plate

-- Riley is hitting .270 with three doubles, five home runs and 14 walks.
+- Riley has four doubles, five home runs and 15 walks while hitting .241.

-- He has hit a long ball in 20.8% of his games this year, and 4.7% of his plate appearances.
+- He has hit a home run in 17.2% of his games this season, and 4% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.